tinaponting/protect-wordpress/README.md

 UPDATED fILES AND FOLDERS:

+- Updated: 221214 maybe updated with more goodies!
-- Updated: htaccess1 - to mutch js protection:)
+- Updated: 221214 htaccess1 - to mutch js protection:)
 - Updated: 221212 Added my favorite plugns protection, wp-content.
 - Updated: 221211 .htaccess1 updated with two version. with Registration or No: registration.
 - Updated: 221210 wp-content folder plugins with more alternitives.